jmkwak/eecs485-discussion5-demo/README.md

 **You shouldn't have to modify your code in `randomsite/js/randomwidget.jsx`**

 ### Acknowledgments
-Original demo written by Maxwell Morgan <mjmor@umich.edu>.
+Original demo written by Maxwell Morgan. maintained by EECS 485 Staff.